guevarch/projectchris/README.md

   <img src="static\histogramlinear.png" width="350" title="hover text">
 </p>

-Non Gaussian curve indicates that this squashed distribution of the observations may be another indicator of a non-stationary time series.
+Non Gaussian(Normal Bell) curve indicates that this squashed distribution of the observations may be another indicator of a non-stationary time series.
 Reviewing the plot of the time series again, we can see that there is an obvious seasonality component, and it looks like the seasonality component is growing.
 This may suggest an exponential growth from season to season.
 A log transform can be used to flatten out exponential change back to a linear relationship.

 Histogram Log